Cincinnati Catastrophic Injury Lawyer & Ohio Product Liability Attorney Investigating Construction Accidents

 - Brain Trauma

-Yes.
-Often the only remedy outside of Workers Compensation may lie against a subcontractor.
+After an injury sustained in an Ohio construction accident, often the only remedy outside of Workers Compensation may be to file lawsuits against a contractor or subcontractor.

 These injuries are too serious for the injured party to negotiate a fair and comprehensive settlement without an attorney.
 The interplay of complex liability questions, subrogation, and future life care plans require the attention of an attorney experienced in spinal cord injury lawsuits.
 There are personal injury cases where an attorney may not be necessary, but construction accidents have long lasting impact and should be addressed by a lawyer qualified in complex personal injury matters.